 Used Honda Civic– If a less expensive car is required, look no further than Honda, just a year or more earlier.
-A used Civic with low miles will outperform most new cars in the category.
+A used Civic with low miles and a CPO warranty will outperform most new cars in the category.

 Questions You May Ask

-When will the 2022 Honda Civic go on sale?
+When does the 2022 Honda Civic go on sale?

 The new Civic sedan arrives at Honda dealers in June as a 2022 model.